|

 In a lazily-managed backyard compost bin (like mine) that doesn’t get too hot and isn’t turned all that often, the scented scraps could linger for many months or a year.
 As you use the finished compost over time, you may need to sift out citrus scraps and leave them in compost piles longer than other types of produce scraps.

-It’s true that citrus scraps take longer to break down than many other food scraps (especially other produce items).
+Indeed, citrus scraps take longer to break down than many other food scraps (especially other produce items).
 But just because something breaks down more slowly than other items in the bin doesn’t mean the citrus scraps should head to landfills (where they will languish even longer).

 Thus, even though citrus isn’t the fastest organic matter to break down in a compost pile, that doesn’t mean it doesn’t belong in the bin.
 Recycling the nutrients from citrus to return to the soil is much better than sending citrus food waste to a landfill, even if the process is a little slower.

-Acidity | Is citrus too acidic to compost?
+Is citrus too acidic to compost?

-Citrus is acidic, and the acidity of citrus can change the acidity of the compost pile if you have an excessive amount of citrus in the mix.
+Citrus is acidic, and the acidity of citrus can change the acidity of the compost mix if you have an excessive amount of citrus in the mix.
 Much like everything else in nature and life, compost piles are most effective when well-balanced, and that includes a balanced pH (or level of acidity).

-If you compost at home and include a variety of food scraps from everyday life in your compost bin, you won’t have any issues with periodic additions of citrus in compost bins.
+If you compost at home and include a variety of food scraps from everyday life in your compost mix, you won’t have any issues with periodic additions of citrus in compost bins.
 We’ve been adding all types of citrus and citrus peels to our compost bins for years without any issues.
 The aroma of a bit of citrus in the pile might even help deter curious critters and wildlife from exploring your compost pile.

-Excessive amounts of citrus may make the compost pile more acidic than you’d like.
+Excessive amounts of citrus may make the compost mix more acidic than you’d like.
 This can slow down the decomposition process and create less-than-ideal conditions for some of the microorganisms to perform their work.

 However, you won’t likely have any issues with an overabundance of citrus in your pile unless you add loads and loads of citrus to your compost.
 An orange juice maker might have way too much citrus, but a regular family or household adding a variety of food scraps to a typical compost pile won’t have trouble with too much citrus as part of their everyday composting.